RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs

 \subsection{Model Scalability and Generalization Evaluation}

 We evaluate the scalability of \radar to new RLMs by adding $8$ new model configurations from the Qwen3 14B RLM.
 Table~\ref{tab:results-radar-model-gen} shows the result; using adaptive testing, \radar accurately estimates the abilities of these new configurations by dynamically selecting just $5$k training queries (~$12\%$ of the training set) for evaluation, resulting in improved routing performance.
-Figure~\ref{fig:radar-model-gen-frames-heatmap} shows how routing shifts to new RLM configurations.
+We compare against uniform random sampling in Appendix~\ref{apdx:ablation_adaptive_testing}.
+We show how routing shifts to new RLM configurations in Appendix~\ref{apdx:model_gen}.
 In contrast to a concurrent IRT-based routing method~\citep{song2025irt}, which embeds a qualitative profile of the new model by prompting ChatGPT, or even existing model-pair-based routing methods~\citep{ding2024hybrid}, which assume the new model-pair has a similar ability difference, \radar can accurately estimate the ability of any new model configuration.